Financial core: Beck rights, fee reduction for union political and organizing activities

-Non Membership
+Non membership

-The process to claim FiCore status requires the worker to first meet the threshold for joining a specific union, join that union paying all initiation fees, then legally notifying that union they will be withdrawing and surrendering their union card in favor of electing Financial Core Status.
+The process to claim ficore status requires the worker to first meet the threshold for joining a specific union, join that union paying all initiation fees, then notifying that union they will be withdrawing and surrendering their union card in favor of electing financial core status.

-Since FiCore workers have chosen to quit the union and undermine the strength of solidarity at the bargaining table, union workers often use negative slang terms to refer to FiCore.
-The most common slang term for FiCore historically is "scab."
-FiCore workers are generally seen by union members as siding with management and corporate interests instead of supporting the employees they work beside and the union that represents and protects them.
+Since ficore workers have chosen to quit the union, union workers often use negative slang terms to refer to ficore.
+The most common slang term for ficore historically is "scab".
+Ficore workers are generally seen by union members as siding with management and corporate interests instead of supporting the employees they work beside and the union that represents and protects them.

-Controversy continues as to the definition of financial core, the impact it has in the workplace.
+Controversy continues as to the definition of financial core and the impact it has in the workplace.

 Under the National Labor Relations Act (Sec.
-8 (a) (3)) an employer and a labor organization may agree to condition employment upon membership in the union.
+8(a)(3)) an employer and a labor organization may agree to condition employment upon membership in the union.
 The 1963 ruling limited the burdens of membership upon which employment may be conditioned to the payment of initiation fees and monthly dues.
 In the words of the court, "Membership as a condition of employment is whittled down to its financial core."
-Or, in other words, "If an employee in a union shop unit refuses to respect any union-imposed obligations other than the duty to pay dues and fees, and membership in the union is therefore denied or terminated, the condition of membership for 8 (a) (3) purposes is nevertheless satisfied and the employee may not be discharged for nonmembership even though he is not a formal member."
+Or, in other words, "If an employee in a union shop unit refuses to respect any union-imposed obligations other than the duty to pay dues and fees, and membership in the union is therefore denied or terminated, the condition of membership for 8(a)(3) purposes is nevertheless satisfied and the employee may not be discharged for nonmembership even though he is not a formal member."

 Impact

-In every union the percentage of workers who elect Financial Core status is minimal.
+In every private sector union the percentage of workers who elect financial core status is minimal.

-The workers who do elect FiCore status cannot run for union elected office, cannot vote in union elections, cannot claim to be union members, and are not entitled to union perks that vary depending on the industry.
-FiCore are entitled to the same wages and benefits as union workers in a union workplace.
-Finally, the FiCore worker cannot be held accountable to any union guidelines, rules, and regulations since they are no longer union members.
+The workers who do elect ficore status cannot run for union elected office, cannot vote in union elections, cannot claim to be union members, and are not entitled to member perks that vary depending on the industry.
+Ficore are entitled to the same wages and benefits as union workers in a union workplace.
+Finally, the ficore worker cannot be held accountable to any union guidelines, rules, and regulations since they are no longer union members.
 Being a worker who operates outside union rules has greater impact in some industries than in others.